-This Italian Gnocchi Recipe made with Ricotta are easier and faster to make than Potato Gnocchi.
+This Italian Gnocchi Recipe made with Ricotta are softer, easier and faster to make than Potato Gnocchi.
 And I must admit tastier too.
 Tossed with a simple butter or tomato sauce.
 Dinner never tasted so good!

 I get into moods where I pick an ingredient and fly with it.
 My latest has been Ricotta, from a Simple Chocolate Chip Ricotta Cake to these soft gnocchi pillows made with Ricotta.
+If you are just starting out with making gnocchi this is the perfect beginners recipe.
+Simple and easy to make and delicious too!

 How to make Ricotta Gnocchi